orkes-io/orkes-conductor-client/docs/conductor_apps.md

 ```

 >[!note]
->Workflow workers are your regular Java functions and can be tested with any of the available testing frameworks.
+>Workflow workers are your regular Java functions and can be tested with any available testing framework.

 ### Example Unit Testing Application